mielvds/MEPDaW2018/README.md

-# Clear theme for Shower
+# Keynote on "Preserving a Web of Linked Data for [MEPDAW2018](https://mepdaw2018.ai.wu.ac.at/)"